MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 ### Google Error model
 The above error model, standard to gRPC, it's very limited and lacks of enough error detail. gRPC recommends that API designers follow the [Google API Error Model][].
 It's the protocol-agnostic mechanism to express errors used by Google, both in HTTP and gRPC APIs.

-When a client makes a request, the response might _union field_ of either:
+When a client makes a request, the response will contain a _union field_ of either:
 * type `status`, when the request failed.
-* or type `response`, with the request response, when successful.
+* or type `response`, with the request response, when it was run successfully.

 Then, the field of type `status` will contain a number of details of the error/s: